 Post-Primary Education Initiative

-J-PAL’s Post-Primary Education (PPE) Initiative funds randomized evaluations that develop and test innovative solutions for improving access, quality, and relevance of post-primary education in developing countries.
-The PPE Initiative 9th Round Request for Proposals (RFP) closed in December 2017.
-The 10th RFP will be released in March 2018 and close in May 2018.
+J-PAL’s Post-Primary Education (PPE) Initiative funds randomized evaluations that develop and test innovative solutions for improving access, quality, and relevance of post-primary education in low- and middle-income countries.
+The PPE Initiative will open its 12th Round Request for Proposals (RFP) in mid-February.
+Applications will be due in mid-April, with decisions to be announced by the end of May 2019.

 The PPE Initiative aims to generate a body of rigorous evidence through systematic research on open questions in secondary, vocational, and tertiary education.
 Knowledge gaps include questions about pedagogy, the role of information communication technology, the design of teacher incentives, strategies to include and support disadvantaged students, the role of private schools, and mechanisms to increase the demand for schooling among students and their parents.